deepaksood619/deepaksood619.github.io/docs/psychology/learning/tips.md

 ## WFH (Work From Home)

 Learning being around smarter folks & absorption by osmosis and overhearing has reduced to zero.

+I'm not too likely to discover some entirely new social phenomenon that nobody has ever though about before.
+But there are a lot of things people have vague nebulous ideas about that they can't quite put into words.

+## Cognitive scaffolding

+Allows you to build upon your prior knowledge, so your hard earned wisdom can reliably accrete for you